 Again, probably not representative of the sort of liberation from the bonds of 1950’s era domesticity that Betty Friedan had in mind.

 Really, Oxygen Channel is like if Mothers Against Drunk Driving opened a nightclub in Miami Beach and started their own vodka line.

 Oxygen Channel is like if child protective services commissioned Casey Anthony to be their spokesperson.

 Oxygen Channel is like if PETA started manufacturing whaling ships.

 My point: The Oxygen channel has done about as much for the feminist movement and women’s lib as Vladamir Putin has done for gay rights.
 That is, apart from all those shirtless pics of him riding bareback, fly fishing, and wrestling black bears.
 If Vladimir Putin really wants to distance himself and Russia from gay-friendly policies, he might consider adopting a less homoerotic media imprint.

-The only question we all have is not whether he harbors secret homosexual tendencies but whether he exhibits the qualities of a Marlboro Man or a Muffin Bear when trolling for strange in highway rest stop restrooms.
+The only question we all have is not whether Putin harbors secret homosexual tendencies but whether he exhibits the qualities of a Marlboro Man or a Muffin Bear when trolling for strange in highway rest stop bathrooms.

 And that is why tattoos on women are the equivalent of pimples on my ass—they only tell people information they would otherwise rather not know.
 In the latter case, the nature of my infrequent bathing habits.

 P.S.
 I have two tattoos, so fuck you too, sweetheart, if you’re upset.
 This is BannedCast.